 under the “Manage Bank accounts” tab.

 Applications for admissions to the Residential College Programmes (UTCP and RVRCP) are conducted separately from USP, and you will not be able to apply or be admitted to the three programmes at the same time.

 Information on application to the Residential College Programmes (UTCP and RVRCP) may be found here.
+The application window for AY2020/21 will open from 9 March 2020 (0830hrs) to 13 April 2020 (2359hrs).
 To submit an application, please click here.